 Maer cliff consists of mostly sandstone and mudstones, but finely laminated layers of black shale are also present, which yield plant remains and fish scales.
 Stems and other plant debris are the most likely finds.
 Over the years, these beds have become over collected.
 However, due to much of the coastline having vertical or nearly vertical strata, new beds do crop up from time to time, so you never know what you might come across or see in the rocks.

 Of particular interest at this location is a siderite septarian nodule bed within the shale, similar to that featured in our Upton Cross guide.
 At Maer cliff, they are about 15cm thick and can contain worm burrows, plant remains and also the fish, Rhabdoderma elegans.
 Below the base of the shale, a bed of ripple marks with Xiphosurid (horseshoe crab) tracks is also present.

-The rocks at Maer Cliff are from the Bude Formation Upper Carboniferous age (~310 mya ) (which is of Langsettian (Early Pennsylvanian: Bashkirian) to Bolsovian i (Middle Pennsylvanian: Moscovian)) in age.
+The rocks at Maer Cliff are from the Bude Formation of the Silesian (Upper Carboniferous) with an approximate age of 310 million years old.
+Rocks are from the Westphalian Stage; Langsettian to Bolsovian Substages in age.